Mirko and Slavko: Influence and legacy

 In the several years following the end of the World War II, the new communist authorities in Yugoslavia had an unfavorable view of comics, considering them decadent products of capitalism.
-By the time Mirko and Slavko appeared, Yugoslavia opened towards Western culture more than the countries of the Eastern Bloc, and comics were regularly published by major newspaper publishers.
-However, Mirko and Slavko is considered the comic which definitely changed the League of Communists attitude towards comics.
+By the time Mirko and Slavko appeared, the Non-Aligned Yugoslavia had been open towards Western culture more than the countries of the Eastern Bloc, and comics were regularly published by major newspaper publishers.
+However, Mirko and Slavko is often considered the comic which definitely changed the League of Communists attitude towards comics.
+Serbian cartoonist Aleksandar Zograf and comic book artist and historian Zdravko Zupan were of the opinion that Mirko and Slavko was not created with the purpose of political indoctrination of the Yugoslav youth, and that it was primarily an action comic.

 Dečje novine annually received thousands of letters written by the fans of the comic.
 With the experience it had as the first distributor of the Walt Disney Company products in socialist Europe, Dečje novine signed contracts with various Yugoslav companies, and the characters of Mirko and Slavko appeared on t-shirts, satchels, notebooks and other products.
 Aleksandar Zograf stated that "the approach towards this entirely socialist phenomena was absolutely capitalistic".

 In 2020, the 60th anniversary of the comic was marked with an exhibition on Belgrade's Flower Square.